 Can you raise ducklings and chicks together?

-No. While adult ducks and chickens can coexist, I would not recommend keeping the babies together.
+No. While you can raise ducks and chickens together, I would not recommend keeping the babies together.
 Ducks are very messy and will get the bedding of your brooder pretty wet.
 These conditions could cause a chick to get too chilled and potentially die.
 Ducklings also grow faster than chicks and can trample them as they grow.

 Just how messy are ducklings?